 Foreign Currency Exchange

 When exchanging money, the individual’s passport or alien registration card must be presented.
-Money can be exchanged in most banks but exchange commissions vary.
+Most banks exchange currency, although commission, available currencies and rates will vary.
 When exchanging money at the primary bank in which an individual maintains a savings or loan account, the individual may be subject to a preferential exchange rate.
 Even when taking advantage of specialized services offered by banks, individuals may not be able to save on commission.
 By exchanging money over the Internet, individuals may save between 50 to 70 percent of the commission.

 Overseas remittance includes remittance by non-presentation of documentary evidence, remittance to students studying abroad, remittance of overseas student living expenses, remittance of allowances for moving out of the country and other remittance requiring payment confirmation for each purpose (Remittance for settlement of export and import accounts and remittance related to capital transactions).